-University of Bath - Undergraduate Open Day
+University of Bath - open day event

 Specialise in aerospace design, performance, analysis and systems.
 Develop the engineering skills for a career in the aerospace industry.